Mekuanent-Ashagrie/MakNN/README.md

 -**Working with saved models**
     - it is possible to save your model at the end of training by calling the function

-        mn.save_model(file_name.pkl)
+        mn.save_model('file_name.pkl')

    - to load and work with your model just use

-         mn.load_model(file_name.pkl)
+         mn.load_model('file_name.pkl')

-   Note: in both cases file_name is optional as it will save it or load it as saved_model.pkl when the parameter is not set
+   Note: in both cases file_name is optional as it will save it or load it as 'saved_model.pkl' when the parameter is not set.

 -**Further to do with the results**